Cloud-Architekt/cloud-architekt.github.io/_posts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ## Security Defaults (Baseline policies / Conditional Access)
 _Azure AD Portal > Properties > Manage Security Defaults_

 Security default was introduced in November 2019 to replace the “Baseline policies” in Azure AD Conditional Access.
-It’s an easy way to implement the most **basically** recommendations by Microsoft for your new Azure AD tenant.
+It’s an "one-click" solution to implement the most **basically** recommendations by Microsoft for your new Azure AD tenant.
 It’s available for every organization to achieve a basic level of security without no extra costs.
 Every organization should consider to create custom “Conditional Access Policies” to implement their security, identity and access strategy.
 Configuring exclusions (such as emergency access or temporary exclusions of users) are also possible with custom policies only.

 ![](../2020-02-23-azuread-tenant-hardening-security-settings-considerations/enable-security-defaults.png)